powturbo/Turbo-Base64/rust/README.md

 # Rust bindings for Turbo-Base64

-This is a wrapper for [Turbo-Base64](https://github.com/powturbo/TurboPFor-Base64).
+This is a wrapper for [Turbo-Base64](https://github.com/powturbo/Turbo-Base64).

 ## Installation
-1- Prerequistes: build and install the TuroPFor library libic.a into /usr/local/lib
+1- Prerequistes: build and install the Turbo-Base64 library libtb64.a into /usr/local/lib

 2 - Use the provided src/bindings.rs file or generate a new rust bindings.rs file.
 ```shell